 Negotiation and Material Swapping

 One thing to watch out for when you are making changes to the standard layouts or materials that are included in the base price of your home is the original cost comes off when you change it out for something more expensive.
 If you upgrade to granite countertops, the builder should take the base materials off or only charge you the delta between the two options.
+Sometimes the cost of the previous material is so cheap it doesn’t make a huge difference, but every little bit counts.

 Cash flowing upgrades and materials you buy yourself